Cayenne Pepper

-This cayenne pepper FAQ about will address the most common questions I receive on cayenne pepper as well as those questions that may arise in the future.
-This page will grow in time as well for I'm constantly getting questions from interested parties.
+This cayenne pepper FAQ page will address the most common questions I receive on cayenne (or Capsicum as it's sometimes called) as well as those questions that may arise in the future.

 Also, if you do have a question about cayenne, please consult this page first before emailing me as it will most likely answer your question.

-Question: What is the best way to store cayenne pepper or capsicum?
+Question: What is the best way to store cayenne pepper or Capsicum?

 Answer: Length of time the powder will store depends on storage conditions.
-Refrigeration was actually not recommended by famed herbalist Dr. John Christopher.
+Refrigeration was actually not recommended by famed botanical herbalist Dr. John R. Christopher.
 That is how I do it, though, and I see no problem as I don't have anything to hermetically seal it.

 Again, as mentioned, I just put mine in a plastic bag that I buy it in and put it in the refrigerator.